What contraception is free in Ireland?

 Full details, including how to access free contraception, and information about contraception choices is available on sexualwellbeing.ie.

-There are so many different options available for contraception these days, so it’s good to take the time to figure out which is the right one for you.
-Click on any of the below for more information.
+There are so many different options available for contraception, so it’s good to take the time to figure out which is the right one for you.

 These four methods are the only ones that provide protection against STIs.

-Condoms are a popular form of contraception, and the most effective too – when used correctly.
+Condoms are a popular form of contraception, and the most effective when used correctly.
 They are the best method for helping prevent STIs, and they can protect against pregnancy too.

 These are another great way to protect against pregnancy and STIs.
 They’re similar to the condom but are inserted into the vagina, instead of covering the penis.